-If you have been performing the standard plank and can hold the plank position for 60 seconds or more, it's time to challenge your core even more with Single-Leg Plank.
+Once you can hold the standard plank for 60 seconds, it is time to challenge your core even more with the one-legged plank.

-Planking on one leg is an itermidiate plank variation and much harder to hold the plank formation than Keeling Plank or Plank Hold.
+Planking on one leg is an intermediate plank variation and much harder to hold the plank formation than Keeling Plank or Plank Hold.

 By lifting one leg up, you are reducing the center of gravity and placing more reliance on your core which foster core engagement.